 6) Prediction about one circumstance of the coronation of Nicholas I

 “In the spring of 1826 he (Abel) was in Moscow.
 The coronation of Nicholas I was already being prepared.
-Countess AP Kamenskaya asked him; will the coronation be and soon<…>Abel answered her: "You will not have to rejoice at the coronation."
+Countess A.P.
+Kamenskaya asked him; will there be a coronation and soon<…>Abel answered her: "You will not have to rejoice at the coronation."
 These words spread throughout Moscow, and many explained them in the sense that there would be no coronation at all.
-But their meaning was completely different: Countess Kamenskaya was subjected to the wrath of the Tsar for the fact that in one of her estates the peasants were outraged by the cruelty of the steward, and the Countess was forbidden to come to the coronation, ”wrote M. V. Tolstoy.
+But their meaning was completely different: Countess Kamenskaya was subjected to the wrath of the Sovereign for the fact that on one of her estates the peasants were out of obedience, outraged by the cruelty of the steward, and the countess was forbidden to come to the coronation, ”wrote M. V. Tolstoy.

-Finally, in the “Notes” of IP Sakharov, it is only indicated that Abel wrote down his “visions on small notebooks, of which there are a lot of walks around the world”.
+Finally, in the “Notes” of IP Sakharov, it is only indicated that Abel wrote down his “visions on small notebooks, of which there are a lot of walking around the world.”

 Thus, among the memoirs of contemporaries, we do not find a single direct evidence of Abel's predictions.
-The inconsistency of the information given by Abel's contemporaries, and, on the contrary, the repetition of each other word for word and the inconsistency of the information real facts indicate a low level of reliability of these sources.
+The inconsistency of the information given by Abel's contemporaries, and vice versa - they repeat each other word for word and the inconsistency of the information real facts indicate a low level of reliability of these sources.

-Of all the predictions known from the memoirs, only one, the last, had nothing to do with the fate of the ruling power.
-All of them, except for the last two, were published during crisis situations in the history of Russia: 1796 - the end of the reign of Catherine II; 1800 - end of the reign of Paul I; the eve of Napoleon's invasion (possibly a year before the invasion, according to Engelhardt); 1823-1825 - the eve of the uprising on Senate Square.
-The question is - what were the prophecies that sounded on the eve of the dramatic events supposed to contribute to - the pacification in the state or the sowing of confusion?
+Of all the predictions known from memoirs, only one, the last, had nothing to do with the fate of those in power.
+All of them, except for the last two, were published during crisis situations in the history of Russia: 1796 - the end of the reign of Catherine II; 1800 - the end of the reign of Paul I; the eve of Napoleon's invasion (possibly a year before the invasion, according to Engelhardt); 1823–1825 - the eve of the uprising on the Senate Square.
+The question is - what should such prophecies, sounded on the eve of dramatic events, contribute to appeasement in the state or sowing discord?

 4. True face